MileHacker Logo

 Free Activities and Attractions

 • Many of Yaroslavl's most beautiful and historically rich sites are at liberty to enjoy.
-Take extensive walks along the Volga Embankment and to the Strelka.
-Explore the magnificent exteriors of churches and cathedrals.
-Be in city parks.
+Take extensive strolls along the Volga Embankment and to the Strelka.
+Explore the grand exteriors of churches and cathedrals.
+Hang out in public parks.

 • Look for free walking tours delivered by local guides, which present an excellent introduction to the city's history and architecture.
 Tip your guide at the end.